-We know the importance of having a daily rhythm especially in this circumstance that we need to stay at home.
+We know the importance of having a daily rhythm, especially in this circumstance that we need to stay at home.
 Today is the day you will get your daily rhythm created and mapped out!
 We are going to help you.
-We are sharing with you this article that you will find great ideas and tips on how to create your daily rhythm.
+We are sharing with you this article where you will find great ideas and tips on how to create your daily rhythm.

 Waldorf –Inspired Learning.